hemashushu/xiaoxuan-object-notation/README.md

            - Enceladus
         3. Jupiter
            - Io
-             Io is one of the four Galilean moons of the planet Jupiter..
+             Io is one of the four Galilean moons of the planet Jupiter.
            - Europa
         """
 }